 Activity: "Who Are We as a Team?"

-- 1Brainstorming: On a flip chart, write, "Who are we as a team?"
+- Brainstorming: On a flip chart, write, "Who are we as a team?"
 Discuss qualities that reflect the team’s identity.

-- 2Small Group Work: Divide into smaller groups.
+- Small Group Work: Divide into smaller groups.
 Each group lists words or phrases describing the team’s identity.

-- 3Group Share & Consolidation: Share identity descriptors and select key traits representing the team.
+- Group Share & Consolidation: Share identity descriptors and select key traits representing the team.

-- 4Create a Team Identity Statement: Draft a short identity statement based on these traits, which will serve as a foundation for identifying the team's core beliefs and values.
+- Create a Team Identity Statement: Draft a short identity statement based on these traits, which will serve as a foundation for identifying the team's core beliefs and values.

 Step 3: Exploring Beliefs and Values

-Objective: Uncover and align the team’s core beliefs and values that drive their behaviours.
+Objective: Uncover and align the team’s core beliefs and values that drive their behaviours

 Time: 45 minutes